delfimpandiani/visualsense/index.md

 ![Image](https://delfimpandiani.github.io/visualsense/images/vsontology.png)
 Figure 4.
 T-Box of the Visual Sense ontology.
 The ontology is aligned to Dolce Ultra Light and the Framester Schema, and reuses Ontology Design Patterns.

 ### Ontology and Ontology Design Pattern (ODP) Alignment and Reuse

 The Visual Sense Ontology is aligned to DOLCE Ultra Lite (DUL) foundational ontology and reuses classes and properties from the Framester schema.
 Furthermore, certain Ontology Design Patterns (ODPs) were reused in the design and modeling of the Visual Sense Ontology.

 ### Alignment to DUL and ODP Reuse

 The alignment to DUL was due to the cognitive nature of the Visual Sense ontology, as the task of representing and improving formal knowledge in the visual sensemaking process is particularly coherent to the human cognitive and socio-cultural aspects covered by DUL.
-What the Visual Genome model considers simply an “image”, is considered in the Visual Sense Ontology as something that semantically is spread into two different classes, reusing the Content ODP Information Realization, by being spread onto two different classes, :ImageObject and :ImageRegion. :ImageObject is modeled as a subclass of dul:InformationObject, since the focus of expressiveness of this class is on the meaning that is conveyed in and by the Image itself.This class of :ImageObject is furthermore axiomatized as having a realization through a location in some :ImageRegion.
-The class :ImageRegion is in fact a subclass of dul:SpaceRegion and it represents the physical extension of the image, the spatial area occupied by the image measured in terms of pixels.
+What the Visual Genome model considers simply an “image”, is considered in the Visual Sense Ontology as something that semantically is spread into two different classes, reusing the Content ODP Information Realization, by being spread onto two different classes, `:ImageObject` and `:ImageRegion`. `:ImageObject` is modeled as a subclass of `dul:InformationObject`, since the focus of expressiveness of this class is on the meaning that is conveyed in and by the Image itself.

+This class of `:ImageObject` is furthermore axiomatized as having a realization through a location in some `:ImageRegion`.
+The class `:ImageRegion` is in fact a subclass of `dul:SpaceRegion` and it represents the physical extension of the image, the spatial area occupied by the image measured in terms of pixels.

-This conceptual duality is coherently kept with all the other classes in the ontology: a mereological relation exists between :ImageRegion and any other subpart of the image, with the possibility to query the ontology based on the spatial area of interest.
-In particular, these physical subparts of an :ImageRegion are the areas, bound by coordinates, which are recognised in the Visual Genome dataset as areas of location for Regions and Objects.
-They are modeled as :BoundingBoxes, which are subclasses of dul:SpaceRegion, they are explicitly dul:partOf some :ImageRegion, and they are also the dul:locationOf some :DepictedObject or :DepictedRegion.
+This conceptual duality is coherently kept with all the other classes in the ontology: a mereological relation exists between `:ImageRegion` and any other subpart of the image, with the possibility to query the ontology based on the spatial area of interest.
+In particular, these physical subparts of an `:ImageRegion` are the areas, bound by coordinates, which are recognised in the Visual Genome dataset as areas of location for Regions and Objects.
+They are modeled as `:BoundingBoxes`, which are subclasses of `dul:SpaceRegion`, they are explicitly `dul:partOf` some `:ImageRegion`, and they are also the `dul:locationOf` some `:DepictedObject` or `:DepictedRegion`.

-The :DepictedRegion class applies the Situation Content Ontology Design Pattern, whose intent is to represent contexts or situations, and the things that are contextualized.
-This pattern itself reifies the N-ary Relation Logical Ontology Design Pattern, and it allows the contextualization of things that have something in common, or are associated: a same place, time, view, causal link, systemic dependence, etc. In the case of Visual Sense, :DepictedRegion is modeled as a subclass of the class dul:Situation,in the sense that a depicted region provides a context and is the setting for a variety of things (depicted objects, relationships between depicted objects, evoked conceptual frames) that share a same informational space.
+The `:DepictedRegion` class applies the Situation Content Ontology Design Pattern, whose intent is to represent contexts or situations, and the things that are contextualized.
+This pattern itself reifies the N-ary Relation Logical Ontology Design Pattern, and it allows the contextualization of things that have something in common, or are associated: a same place, time, view, causal link, systemic dependence, etc. In the case of Visual Sense, `:DepictedRegion` is modeled as a subclass of the class `dul:Situation`,in the sense that a depicted region provides a context and is the setting for a variety of things (depicted objects, relationships between depicted objects, evoked conceptual frames) that share a same informational space.

 ### Alignment to Framester Schema

-The other ontology reused in Visual Sense is the Framester schema, in particular the fschema:Frame and fschema:ConceptualFrame classes are reused both for the frames evoked by some :DepictedObject, located in some :BoundingBox, and the frames recognised as evoked by the FRED tool, while the fschema:WnSynsetFrame is reused for the frames evoked by some specific Wordnet Synset.
+The other ontology reused in Visual Sense is the Framester schema, in particular the fschema:Frame and fschema:ConceptualFrame classes are reused both for the frames evoked by some `:DepictedObject`, located in some `:BoundingBox`, and the frames recognised as evoked by the FRED tool, while the `fschema:WnSynsetFrame` is reused for the frames evoked by some specific Wordnet Synset.

 ##  Frame Evocation Experiments